gmc-code/PC-app-development/docs/tk_geometry/tk_geometry_pack.rst

 tk geometry pack
 ====================================================

-| The pack geometry manager allows you to arrange widgets within a root.
+| The pack geometry manager allows you to arrange widgets within a parent object, usually a window or frame.
+| It organizes widgets in blocks before placing them in the parent widget.
 | See: `<https://www.pythontutorial.net/tkinter/tkinter-pack/>`_

 | Layouts: `<https://www.youtube.com/watch?v=i577cFu8eBI&list=PLpMixYKO4EXflJFPhTvZOVAbs7lBdEBSa>`_